Topological bias: How haloes trace structural patterns in the cosmic web: Topological scale dependence

+In the case of a purely self-similar spatial pattern, fully specified by its two-point correlation function, we would expect its topological properties to remain unaltered for the halo subpopulations.
+The topology would be entirely determined by the second order clustering.
+However, in the presence of higher order clustering the situation will be different resulting in more complex topological behaviour.
+The different spatial patterns seen in the scaled halo distributions in different mass ranges testify of such topological bias.
+To optimize the sensitivity to these topological properties, we therefore assess the Betti curves and persistence diagrams for both the regular and the scaled halo distributions.

-As we will show in the following section, even when persistence diagrams and Betti curves are corrected for the two-point correlation, we still observe a systematic shift in the diagrams, and thus a correlation to the mass of the halo population.
-This systematic shift shows that different halo populations (of different mass ranges) trace different structural patterns at higher-order clustering, thus reflecting a topological bias.
+As we will observe in the following section, also the scaled Betti curves and persistence diagrams reveal a systematic shift from low mass to high mass haloes.
+The systematic shift shows that different halo populations (of different mass ranges) trace different structural patterns at higher-order clustering, and hence reflect a topological bias.